Niksko/Niksko/README.md

 I like writing things down beacause it allows me to communicate clearly and thoughtfully.
 I find it easier to express myself concisely and clearly in writing, but I also feel that writing is more durable and easier to iterate on than verbal communication.

-You're far more likely to find me working later in the afternoon than in the early morning.
-It's rare that I'm around before 9am Australian time, and don't be surprised if you see a pull request as late as 6 or 7pm Australian time depending on what's going on at home.
-But as I said above, I'm trying to work more asynchronously, so this info about my hours should matter less and less over time.

 Earlier in my career I hated any form of planning.
 Now planning is a lot of what I do.